 Frequently Asked Questions

 How does this work?
 It's easy!
-Head to your local Winneshiek County library to pick up your free materials.
-Your guidebook will have information on the 15 featured Driftless Safari sites, which you can visit in any order and at any time between Memorial Day and Halloween.
-Once at the site, you'll search for a hidden wooden post that can be used to make a crayon rubbing in your guidebook.
+Head to your local Winneshiek County library or a Winneshiek County Conservation event to pick up your free materials.
+Your guidebook will have information on the featured Driftless Safari sites, which you can visit in any order and at any time through the summer.
 Then, have fun exploring the treasures of Winneshiek County!

 Who can go on Safari?
 ANYONE.
 Yep, we mean anyone!
 It doesn’t matter if you're young or old, from Winneshiek County or not.
 As long as you love to explore and want to know more about the treasures of Winneshiek County, you're more than welcome to join in!

 Where are the pick-up locations?
-The materials are distributed through the public libraries in Winneshiek County.
+The materials are distributed through the public libraries in Winneshiek County, and will be available at the Decorah Visitor Center.
 When you get there, you'll need to fill out a paper registration form, or complete the online registration form.
 The library addresses are: